titivermeesch/CommandTimer/docs/docs/configuration/commands.md

 on 2 seconds, it will execute the command for each player but with a 2 second interval between each player.
 Do not confuse this with the normal [interval](schedules.md#intervals), which will still work as usual in combination with this.

+## Individual command delays

+When your [task](../jargon#task) is configured with [execution mode](#execution-modes) ORDERED, you can set a delay for each command.
+This delay will be added at the end of each command, which means the next command in line will only be executed once that delay passed.

+Let's say you have this:

+- Command 1 with a delay of 5 seconds
+- Command 2 with a delay of 10 seconds
+- Command 3

+The first command will be executed according to the configuration of the task.
+The second command will be executed after 5 seconds and the 3rd command after 15 seconds (it will wait for the second command to execute before counting down).